About Time (Steve Winwood album)

 About Time is the eighth solo studio album by Steve Winwood, released in 2003.
 It was his first album since 1997 and it featured a return to a musical style more in line with his earlier work with Traffic.
 That style is emphasized in the three piece band lineup: Hammond B-3 organ, guitar and drums, occasionally joined by saxophone, flute, conga drums and miscellaneous percussion characteristic of the Traffic sound from 1971-1974.

 Critical reception

 Reviewing for AllMusic, critic Stephen Thomas Erlewine wrote of the album "Winwood's voice is now a little rough (which comes as a surprise), it nevertheless fits the scaled-down, relaxed atmosphere.
 And if individual songs are not necessarily memorable, they don't necessarily need to be -- the feel is the thing here, and while it isn't first-rate Steve Winwood, it does feel like a welcome update from an old friend, which, after several years of waiting and several uneven records, is enough."
+Dan Aquilante of the New York Post praised About Time as a "very good" fusion of rock, funk, Latin and world-beat influences, highlighting its Hammond organ-driven arrangements, soulful vocals, musical experimentation and the funk-infused "Bully" as a standout.